Panic disorder is a type of

 agoraphobia.
 This is a fear of being trapped in places or situations where escape could be difficult or impossible.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will also be done.
 The diagnosis can be made if you have had a panic attack with at least four of the symptoms listed above and persistent worries about the attack for more than one month.

 Tell your doctor about your physical symptoms and how the symptoms make you feel.
 Your doctor will want to know if the panic attacks interfere with your normal activities.
 You should also tell your doctor if you: